Keystone (architecture): Metaphor

-Keystone is often used metaphorically for an essential part on which the whole depends.
+Keystone is often used metaphorically for an essential part on which the whole depends or as an acme of the whole.

+In Christianity, Psalms 118:22, translated in the Authorized Version as "The stone which the builders refused is become the head stone of the corner", is taken to refer to Jesus.

-The U.S. state of Pennsylvania calls itself the "Keystone State", because during early American history, it held a crucial central position among the Thirteen Colonies geographically, economically, and politically, like the keystone in an arch.
-A keystone is a symbol of Pennsylvania, being used in the logos of many Pennsylvania government departments, in Pennsylvania state route signs, and on Pennsylvania car license plates, and the Shoulder Sleeve Insignia of the Pennsylvania National Guard's 28th Infantry Division (United States), a Red Keystone, first adopted in WWI in October 1918.
+The Commonwealth of Pennsylvania calls itself the "Keystone State", because during early American history, it held a crucial central position among the Thirteen Colonies geographically, economically, and politically, like the keystone in an arch.
+A keystone is a symbol of Pennsylvania, being used in the logos of many Commonwealth government departments, state route signs, and on license plates, and the Shoulder Sleeve Insignia of the Pennsylvania National Guard's 28th Infantry Division (United States), a Red Keystone, first adopted during World War I in October 1918.

+Referring to the Book of Mormon, Joseph Smith said that it "was the most correct of any book on earth, and the keystone of our religion, and a man would get nearer to God by abiding by its precepts, than by any other book."
+Ezra Taft Benson, the 13th president of the Church of Jesus Christ of Latter-day Saints, said it "is my prayer that the Book of Mormon may become the keystone of our lives."